 For centuries, wagashi have played a vital role in Japanese culture, from sacred offerings at festivals and tea ceremonies to everyday treats enjoyed throughout the seasons.
 At WAGASHI ISSHO, you will not only learn how to craft these delicate sweets but also gain insight into their history and connection to the Way of Tea (sado).

 Our hands-on wagashi classes in Kyoto are designed to suit different interests, while following a structured, step-by-step approach.
+Learn traditional Japanese confectionery techniques from a certified wagashi master.

 Book your class today and experience the art of wagashi making in Kyoto!